quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Controlling Concurrency {#controlling-concurrency}

 An endpoint limits the cumulative number of incoming streams a peer can open.
-Only steams with a stream id less than
+Only streams with a stream id less than
 (max_stream * 4 + initial_stream_id_for_type) can be opened.
 Initial limits
 are set in the transport parameters (see {{transport-parameter-definitions}}) and subsequently limits are advertised using MAX_STREAMS frames